ElfFriend-DnD/foundryvtt-imageFog/README.md

-# Work In Progress

-## Moving Parts
-- `SightLayer.fog` is a white to black painting of what should be visible of the background.
-This has the BlendMode of MULTIPLY applied to paint only the darker parts onto the background.
-- Whatever Image I want to apply to the "Black" parts of the fog will need to live seperate from the `SightLayer.fog` PIXI Container so that the multiply can still work.
-- OR The whole `SightLayer.fog` container will need to be inverted and turned into a mask for either a Black fill or Image which is then blendMode NORMAL.

-- Either Way, I need to create a Sprite based on the `SightLayer.fog` or `SightLayer` itself's contents, invert it so that Black is what we expect to be transparent, and apply that as a mask to the Sprite of the image being loaded.

-- I need to do this as the SightLayer updates with each update.

 # Image as Fog

 ![Latest Release Download Count](https://img.shields.io/badge/dynamic/json?label=Downloads@latest&query=assets%5B1%5D.download_count&url=https%3A%2F%2Fapi.github.com%2Frepos%2FElfFriend-DnD%2Ffoundryvtt-imageFog%2Freleases%2Flatest)
 [![ko-fi](https://img.shields.io/badge/-buy%20me%20a%20coke-%23FF5E5B)](https://ko-fi.com/elffriend)

 The idea behind this project is to allow GMs to set an image as the fog layer for Foundry maps.
-This would be useful if say the Players are following a Rough map for overland travel but you want to show them the hexes they are traveling through within their own vision range.
+This would be useful if say the players are following a rough map for overland travel but you want to show them the hexes they are traveling through within their own vision range.

+The module respects all of expected fog vision limitations.
+On scenes that do not allow fog exploration, the fog is never dispelled, but the currently visible area of the background items are visible.

 ## Installation